Mikea15/mikea15.github.io/_posts/2015-09-13-data-serialization-on-ios-with-unity-and-aot-problems.md

 **Super quick tip!**
-I&#8217;ve come up with a problem when making a generic data serialization method in which I write my data to a binary file, which is an error that only occurs on iOS because it can&#8217;t run JIT ( Just-in-time ) compilation and/or AOT ( Ahead-of-time ) compilation because it doesn&#8217;t allow runtime code generation.
+I've come up with a problem when making a generic data serialization method in which I write my data to a binary file, which is an error that only occurs on iOS because it can't run JIT ( Just-in-time ) compilation and/or AOT ( Ahead-of-time ) compilation because it doesn't allow runtime code generation.

-There are some answers on Unity Ansers, but [this forum post](http://forum.unity3d.com/threads/persistent-data-storage-unity-serialization-error-on-ios.277989/) had the same problem as I was, and there is a fix that did it for me, that&#8217;s on [Unity Answers here](http://answers.unity3d.com/questions/30930/why-did-my-binaryserialzer-stop-working.html) with a pretty good explanation.
+There are some answers on Unity Ansers, but [this forum post](http://forum.unity3d.com/threads/persistent-data-storage-unity-serialization-error-on-ios.277989/) had the same problem as I was, and there is a fix that did it for me, that's on [Unity Answers here](http://answers.unity3d.com/questions/30930/why-did-my-binaryserialzer-stop-working.html) with a pretty good explanation.

 So, yup, my solution was to add that same piece of code on the file where I am invoking the code.